Last updated on August 8th, 2021 at 01:47 pm

 - For the best results, I recommend using real salted butter, not margarine.

-- To save time, use store-bought rotisserie chicken to make this dish quick and easy.
+- Also, to save time, use store-bought rotisserie chicken to make this dish quick and easy.

-- In addition, you can use the leftover turkey you might have from your Thanksgiving feast today to make this recipe.
+- If chicken is not an option, use the leftover turkey you might have from your Thanksgiving feast.

 Chicken and Dumplings Casserole

 - 1/2 cup all-purpose flour

 - 4 cups cooked chicken (shredded)